Profiler781/IWinEnhanced/README.md

 ## Required Mods & Addons

 Mandatory Mods:
 * [SuperWoW](https://github.com/balakethelock/SuperWoW/), A mod made for fixing client bugs and expanding the lua-based API used by user interface addons.
+Used for debuff tracking.

 Optionnal Mods:
 * [Nampower](https://github.com/pepopo978/nampower/), A mod made to dramatically increase cast efficiency on the 1.12.1 client.
+Used for range checks.

 You need one of the following addons:
 * [pfUI](https://shagu.org/pfUI/), A full UI replacement.
 * [ShaguTweaks](https://shagu.org/ShaguTweaks/), A non-intrusive quality of life addon.

+Optionnal Addons:
+* [SP_SwingTimer](https://github.com/Profiler781/SP_SwingTimer), An auto attack swing timer.
+Used for Slam.